-As program manager, she draws on every aspect of her background, including the M.Ed. in Elementary Education and Creative Arts in Learning she earned from Lesley in 2005.
+As program manager, she draws on every aspect of her background, including the M.Ed. in Elementary Education with a focus on the arts she earned from Lesley in 2005.

 In the workshops, “From the Top” musicians design outreach programs for local elementary schools, homeless shelters, senior residences, and hospitals.
 They create programs that introduce preschoolers to classical instruments, participate in a fundraising event such as Music for Food, and take part in mentoring younger musicians.
 These activities help broaden their definition of a music career beyond performing to include areas such as teaching, arts programming, and music therapy.

 “It’s awesome to see the growth in these students, to catch the ‘aha’ moment when they say, ‘I never thought of that,’” Mavros says.
 At the same time, she notes, they’re connecting with audiences who otherwise might not visit a concert hall or listen to classical music.

 By getting performers to think outside the practice room, Mavros also helps counter the isolation that can develop in the serious pursuit of music.
 “When you’re a young musician or artist, you have tunnel vision.
 You think, ‘This is what I’m going to do,’” she says.
 “When I had the opportunity to see the arts from a teacher’s viewpoint, it opened up wider possibilities for what you can do in the arts.”